- Frequently Asked Questions

 - Driver License Number or State ID Number (if not licensed)

 - Statement whether this relates to a Previously Reported MVA

 The DUI/DWI compliance program began in November 1990 by Congressional act.
-The final rule published in the Federal Register on August 1, 1990, is Federal Aviation Regulation 14 CFR Parts 61 and 67.
+The final rule published in the Federal Register on August 1, 1990, is Federal Aviation Regulation 14 CFR Part 61 and 14 CFR Part 67.